Distributed Modeling and Anomaly Detection in Mobile and Sensor Networks

 faults over time.

-As part of this project, we are also developing metrics for measuring
+As part of this project, we also explored the development of metrics for measuring

 fault tolerance in multi-robot teams.

-We developing learning techniques for automatically adapting causal models
+We developed learning techniques for automatically adapting causal models

 for fault diagnosis and recovery